adi-075/yamdl/README.md

 This Simple Python project aims to download High-Quality Audio from YouTube videos and convert them to MP3 format so you have a backup for yourself.

+You will never need those creepy & malicious websites to download .mp3 files ever again.

 ## Project Structure

 - `converter.py`: Contains the logic for converting downloaded audio files to MP3 format.